Al Ain City Abu Dhabi, UAE Travel Guide

 Al Ain's distinct areas present different characteristics for visitors.

-Al Ain maintains a very high level of safety across all neighborhoods.
+Al Ain maintains a very high degree of safety across all neighborhoods.
 Serious crime against tourists is virtually non-existent.
 Stay with confidence in any area.

 Your main interests inform neighborhood choice.
 Central Al Ain for history and shopping.
-Jebel Hafeet for nature and relaxation.
+Jebel Hafeet for the outdoors and relaxation.

 Smart booking methods secure suitable accommodation and prices for your Al Ain trip.